Gene Krupa: Personal life

-Krupa married Ethel Maguire twice: the first marriage lasted from 1934 to 1942, the second from 1946 to her death in 1955.
-He remarried in 1959 to Patty Bowler and they were divorced within ten years.
+Krupa married Ethel Maguire twice; their first marriage lasted from 1934 to 1942 and the second from 1946 to her death in 1955.
+He remarried in 1959 to Patty Bowler but they were divorced within 10 years.

 In the early 1970s, Krupa's house in Yonkers, New York, was damaged by fire.
 He continued to live in the parts of the house that were habitable.

 In 1973, Krupa died in Yonkers at the age 64 from heart failure, though he also had leukemia and emphysema.
 He is buried in Holy Cross Cemetery in Calumet City, Illinois.